Skip to main content

 What version is Core Forms on right now?

-Core Forms 4.3.5 (June 6, 2026) is the latest release — a hot-fix that removes a legacy pre-4.0 block script that was hijacking the Gutenberg editor on every site, so the block editor preview, inspector panels, and form icon all work again.
-4.3.4 (same day) added request-scoped memoisation for cf_get_form() and the submission counts that drive the forms list table, plus a / and s keyboard shortcut on the list page.
+Core Forms 4.3.6 (June 6, 2026) is the latest release — an accessibility-by-default pass.
+Every form control now has a 44px touch-target floor (WCAG 2.5.5 AAA), the keyboard-focus ring is Windows High Contrast Mode-safe, textareas default to 5 lines instead of the browser's stingy 2, and both form and poll stylesheets now print at the bottom of <head> so they cascade cleanly over the host theme without !important.
+4.3.5 (same day) removed a legacy pre-4.0 block script that was hijacking the Gutenberg editor on every site.
+4.3.4 added request-scoped memoisation for cf_get_form() and the submission counts that drive the forms list table, plus a / and s keyboard shortcut on the list page.
 4.3.3 (June 5) self-healed a missing submission_replies table and made "Not Spam" replay the action loop everywhere.
 The 4.3 line shipped the polls rework, three third-party form importers (Gravity Forms, WPForms, Fluent Forms) and conditional per-recipient emails.
 4.2 added WhatsApp (three ways), Contact Form 7 migration, per-form analytics, form versioning, and a 14-finding security audit.
 4.1 added payments (Stripe, PayPal, Razorpay, Polar, FluentCart) and headless / cross-origin submissions.
 4.0 shipped stable on May 1, 2026.
 Buy once and you get every release after that, forever — full notes on the Changelog page.

 What are the WordPress requirements?